MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-modifyall-method.md

 ## Remarks

 If no filter is set, the field is modified in all records in the table.
 If a filter is set, the fields are modified only in the records which fall within the range specified by the filter.
+Records where the field is already equal to the new value are also updated.

 The `OnValidate` field trigger is never run when `ModifyAll` is used.
+Using ModifyAll() is recommended if field validation is not wanted or needed.
+Otherwise, [Record.Modify Method](record-modify-method.md) can be used.

 ## Example